ian-howell/camelot/documentation/meeting_notes/zach_notes.md

 ## User Authentication & Login

-&#x1F534;NOTE: Do we want users to be able to create accounts first and then login, or just do it one step?
-Doing it one step will make it harder for the client (and user) to see why exactly they couldn't login (less user-friendly).
-Was it because they entered the wrong password or because they were trying to create a new account with a username that had already been taken?
-Another error that could occur is the server password being incorrect.
-The following approach is with the assumption that you want users to be able to create an account and login in one step (the less user-friendly option, depending on how the client displays the information).
+Users Will have the option to either create an account or to log in with an existing account.

-Users will be able to create accounts by logging in with a username that hasn't been taken.
-If the username has already been taken or if the password the user enters doesn't match the password associated with the user, then the client will receive a JSON encoded file that looks something like:
+Users will be able to create accounts by submitting a username that hasn't been taken.
+The client will send a JSON encoded file that looks something like:
 <pre><code>{
 	"tags": {
-		"loginSuccess": False
+		"create_account": True
+    },
+    	"create_account": {
+	    "username": "some username",
+    	    "password": "some password",
+	    "server_password": "some server password"
     }
+}
+</code></pre>

+If the username has already been taken, then the client will receive a JSON encoded file that looks something like:
+<pre><code>{
+	"tags": {
+		"account_creation_success": False
+    },
+        "message": "Some string"
 }
 </code></pre>

 Whenever the client sends a request to login, it should send a JSON encoded package to the server.
 It should look something like this:
 <pre><code>{